ttu/ttu.github.io/_posts/2022-3-25-logging-what-why-how.md

 ---
 layout: post
-title: Logging - What, why and how?
+title: Logging - What, Why and How?
 excerpt: What is logging, why to use it and how to use it.
 ---

+## Logging vs Monitoring vs Analytics

 **Logging** is a critical tool for debugging and troubleshooting applications.
 It tells you what happened, and gives you the raw data to track down the issue.
 By capturing relevant information at various stages of the application's execution, logging enables developers **to pinpoint the root cause of errors** and **resolve them efficiently**.